CZERTAINLY/ansible-role-postgres/README.md

   version: 11
 ```

-Setting `postgres.repository` == `offical` means that offical repository of PostreSQL project is being used, remove it or set to `debian` to use Debians version of package.
+Setting `postgres.repository` == `offical` means that [offical repository of PostreSQL](https://www.postgresql.org/download/linux/debian/) project is being used, remove it or set to `debian` to use Debians version of the package.

-When `postgres.version` is not present, than default version for respective Debian distribution is installed.
-When `postgres.version` is not available, role will fail.
+When `postgres.version` is not present, then default version for respective Debian distribution is installed.
+When `postgres.version` is not available, the role will fail.

-Role is chechcing for other versions of PostreSQL installed on target system and if finds different version, than fails.
+THe Role is chechcing for other versions of the PostreSQL installed on the target system and if finds a different version, then fails.
 If you want to get rid of this feature and install another version, use `--skip-tags postgres_check4other`.

 ## Example Playbook
 ```